Web Update Wizard - FAQ

-I can't make the Web Update Wizard work!
+I can't make the Software Update Wizard work!
 Help!

-I distributed the Web Update Wizard with my installer and my users are forced to download an update the first time they use my software.
+I distributed the Software Update Wizard with my installer and my users are forced to download an update the first time they use my software.
 What am I doing wrong?

 How do I advise my users if their software is actually already up to date?